jesse-r-s-hines/ShellAdventure/README.md

 CMD ["sh"]
 ```

-Then build your image specify and the image tag in the config.
+Then build your image and specify and the image tag in the config.
 ```bash
 docker build -t my-image -f Dockerfile .
 ```